ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## Information disclosure

-Servers should not disclose operational capacity informations that can be used to saturate server resources.
+Servers should not disclose operational capacity informations that can be used to saturate its resources.

-While this specification does not mandate whether non 2xx requests consume quota, if 401 and 403 responses count on quota a malicious client could get traffic informations of another user probing the endpoints.
+While this specification does not mandate whether non 2xx responses consume quota, if 401 and 403 responses count on quota a malicious client could probe the endpoint to get traffic informations of another user .

-## Remaining requests are not granted requests
+## Remaining quota-units are not granted requests

-The values passed in `RateLimit-*` headers are hints given from the server to the clients in order to avoid being throttled out.
+`RateLimit-*` headers convey hints from the server to the clients in order to avoid being throttled out.

-Clients MUST NOT give for granted the values returned in `RateLimit-Remaining`.
+Clients MUST NOT consider the `quota-units` returned in `RateLimit-Remaining` as a service level agreement.

 In case of resource saturation, the server MAY artificially lower the returned values or not serve the request anyway.